 - Plant characteristics: Herbicides can have trouble getting into the kochia plant because the leaves are covered in a soft, downy hair and have crystalline wax on the surface of the leaf.
 If a herbicide droplet gets stuck above the surface of the leaf, it won’t be absorbed into the plant.
 Surfactants can help overcome this for some products and should always be included if recommended.
 High temperatures can reduce the absorption or translocation of certain products.
 Some herbicides have a recommended minimum or maximum temperature for application.
 Spraying using these guidelines will help get the best results from the application.

 Mechanical options can be used to help control kochia populations:

 - Tilling kochia plants that have survived herbicide application and form a pattern from where a tumbleweed from a resistant plant blew across the field and dropped seed can be beneficial.
 Kochia is associated with no-till production systems; seedlings germinating from the seed bank can be four times higher in a no-till system than a system with tillage.
 This does not mean that farmers should change to a production system with more tillage over the long term.
 Patterns of kochia plants through a fallow field should be worked down as soon as possible, but the entire field does not need to be cultivated.
 Tillage to bury kochia seeds below four centimetres after a year with a very high kochia population may reduce seedling emergence in the next year.
 In a greenhouse study, there was no emergence from seeds that were buried deeper than four centimetres.

 - Mowing in ditches and other areas that do not have crops to control plants.

 - Cutting a crop for green feed before kochia sets seed can be effective.

-Kochia plants can produce 10,000 to 25,000 seeds per plant that are spread by tumble weeds rolling across fields and these seeds can easily establish in the spring.
-Any practice that can remove plants before seed set is an important part of control.
+Kochia plants can produce 10,000 to 25,000 seeds per plant, which are spread by tumbleweeds rolling across fields.
+These seeds can easily establish in the spring.
+Any practice that can remove plants before seed sets is an important part of control.